edubart/luamon/README.md

 luamon -l luajit myscript.lua
 ```

+By default luamon tries to detect the language to be run and watches file extensions based
+on the detect language, for example in case you to run some file with `.lua` extension
-By default it watches for any `.lua` file change in the working directory and runs `lua`.
+hen it watches for any `.lua` file change in the working directory and runs `lua`.

-Alternatively you can monitor different extensions with `-e`, for running python scripts
+Alternatively you can monitor different extensions with `-e`, for running python3 scripts
 for example you could do:

 ```bash